There are no products in your shopping cart.

 From fantasy to science fiction to contemporary, from romance to tales of revenge, these stories will beguile readers from start to finish.
 For fans of Neil Gaiman’s Unnatural Creatures and Ameriie’s New York Times–bestselling Because You Love to Hate Me.

-Originally from New York City, Ellen Oh is the founder of We Need Diverse Books and the author of the Prophecy trilogy (Prophecy, Warrior, and King) for young adults.
-Spirit Hunters is her fourth book and her first for middle grade readers.
-A former adjunct college instructor and lawyer with an insatiable curiosity for ancient Asian history, Ellen lives in Bethesda, Maryland, with her husband and three daughters and has yet to satisfy her quest for a decent bagel.
-You can visit her online at www.ellenoh.com.
+Ellen Oh is the cofounder of We Need Diverse Books and author of the award-winning Spirit Hunters series for middle grade readers and the Prophecy trilogy (Prophecy, Warrior, and King) for young adults.
+Originally from New York City, Ellen is a former adjunct college instructor and lawyer with an insatiable curiosity for ancient Asian history.
+Ellen lives in Bethesda, Maryland, with her husband and three children and has yet to satisfy her quest for a decent bagel.
+You can visit her online at ellenoh.com.

 Melissa de la Cruz grew up in Manila and San Francisco.
-She is the author of the novels Cat's Meow (Scribner, 2001) and The Au Pairs (Simon & Schuster, 2004).
-She coauthored the nonfiction books How to Become Famous in Two Weeks or Less (Ballantine, 2003) and The Fashionista Files: Adventures in Four-Inch Heels and Faux Pas (Ballantine, 2004).
+She is the author of the novels Cat's Meow and The Au Pairs.
+She coauthored the nonfiction books How to Become Famous in Two Weeks or Less and The Fashionista Files: Adventures in Four-Inch Heels and Faux Pas.
 Her work has been translated into many languages.
 She lives in Los Angeles with her husband.

 Cindy Pon is the author of Silver Phoenix, named one of the top ten fantasy novels for youth by Booklist.
 She lives with her husband and two children in San Diego, California.